 It’s no secret that I love knit socks.
 I love their portability, the way they show off special yarn, and the fun of finding just the right stitch pattern.
 I especially love customizing them by using a knit sock heel that fits the unique needs of the wearer.

-It seemed only right that I give heels the same treatment.
-That’s why I pulled together this post discussing my three most commonly used heel styles: the heel flap and gusset, the no-wrap short-row heel, and the peasant heel.
-As with the toe guide, this will focus on heels for cuff-down socks.
+That’s why I pulled together this post discussing my three most commonly used knit sock heel styles: the heel flap and gusset, the no-wrap short-row heel, and the forethought heel.
+As with my knit sock toe guide, this will focus on heels for cuff-down socks.